-Now, however, a large, collaborative new study between the US, Canada, Sweden, and Korea is uncovering some fascinating information to help us better understand and treat Alzheimer’s disease.
+Now, however, a large, collaborative new study between the US, Canada, Sweden, and Korea is uncovering some fascinating information to help with better understanding Alzheimer’s disease.
 Rather than one universal, dominant diagnosis of Alzheimer’s, there are actually four distinct variants that occur in as many as 18 – 30% of cases.
 This shift in thinking is helping researchers better understand the variations in the disease from person to person.

 The findings are also significant in that they’re allowing specialists to begin to individualize treatment plans based on the particular subgroup diagnosed.

 The study looked at data from over 1,600 individuals, identifying over 1,100 who were either in various stages of Alzheimer’s or who were not cognitively impaired at all.
 Following these participants over a two-year period allowed researchers to funnel each individual who presented tau abnormalities into four distinct sub-groups: